Social Sciences photo courtesy of Anders Sandberg under CC license from flickr.com

 Most of your books will be on level 2 of the Library.
 Here is an example of one social science book discovered from the catalogue :

 You will find the book by Hollis shelved at 300.1/HOL on level 2 of the Library together with all the other books with shelf marks 001-499 and 700-999.
 Level 1 stocks books with shelfmarks 500-699.
 The only exceptions are those marked High Demand which are kept in a special collection on level 3 and Reading Collection which are kept on level 4.

-If you only want to search for e-books on the catalogue then refine your search by selecting ‘Electronic book’ located on the left hand side of the catalogue.
-Alternatively select ‘Main collection’ if you only want print books.
+If you only want to search for e-books on the catalogue then refine your search by selecting ‘eBook’ in 'Limit to' in the advanced search.
+Alternatively select ‘Book’ if you only want print books.

 Tip 1: Tap on the Virtual Browse tab to find other books on the same subject without having to come into the Library.

 Tip 2: The image on the book cover displayed in the catalogue will take you through to the description in Google Books which will often have descriptions, tables of contents and some text.